swcarpentry/python-novice-inflammation/_episodes/03-matplotlib.md

 and that we want a tight layout.
 (If we leave out that call to `fig.tight_layout()`, the graphs will actually be squeezed together more closely.)

+The call to `savefig` stores the plot as a graphics file.
+This can be a convenient way to store your plots for use in other documents, web pages etc. The graphics format is automatically determined by Matplotlib from the file name ending we specify; here PNG from 'inflammation.png'.
+Matplotlib supports many different graphics formats, including SVG, PDF, and JPEG.

 > ## Plot Scaling